JordanRosas/JordanRosas/README.md

 # Hey, I'm Jordan ✌🏽

- > I am a Software Developer @ FortyAU in Nashville, TN
+ > I am a Software Engineer @ FortyAU in Nashville, TN
----
-> 🎈 Data structure & Algorithm enthusiast
 ---
 > 📫 How to reach me: jordanrosasdev@gmail.com, Connect with me on Linkedin,